 Checking for Glass

-Unfortunately, there could arise a situation where you would have to check your weed for glass (like, actual glass).
-In certain lighting, some trichomes almost look like they shimmer but this is pretty much a lighting trick.
-If you notice that your dub is a little too shiny, rub on the back of a CD, movie or game disc and very lightly rub your joint on it.
+Unfortunately, there could arise a situation where you would have to check your weed for glass (like actual glass).
+Some trichomes almost look like they shimmer in certain lighting, but this is pretty much a lighting trick.
+If you notice that your dub is a little too shiny, rub it on the back of a CD, movie or game disc and very lightly rub your joint on it.

 Your weed is laced with glass if the disc is scratched, but safe if it isn’t.

 As you may know, your typical side effects from the occasional smoke range from red eyes and dry mouth to anxiety and loss of coordination, all of which are temporary.
 Chronic use (seriously, no pun intended) eventually makes these side effects longer or more severe, but even those do not compare to what would happen to you with a laced joint.